RodrigoMattosoSilveira/rms-sparklines/rms-sparkline-inline/README.md

 ### Usage
-See examples of applications on the Angular web application, **app**, included in this repository.
+See examples of applications on the Angular web application, [rms-sparklines-=styleguid](https://github.com/RodrigoMattosoSilveira/rms-sparklines-styleguide).

 #### Declare the component on the Angular application